kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 This guide covers the installation of Minikube and Kubeflow in a single node Ubuntu system.
 Minikube provides a single node Kubernetes cluster that is good for development and testing purposes.

-The guide covers th following topics:
+The guide covers the following topics:

 - installation of docker-community edition (docker-ce), kubectl, and Minikube
 - installation of Kubeflow